-The official Private Internet Access (or PIA, in short) server list has 3,100+ VPN and proxy servers in 52 locations across 33 countries.
+The official Private Internet Access (or PIA, in short) server list has 3300+ VPN and proxy servers in 69 locations across 46 countries.
 This number is one of the highest on the market.
-Apart from the overall leader NordVPN, which has more than 5,000, only TorGuard and CyberGhost boast similar numbers.
+Apart from the NordVPN, which has more than 5000, only CyberGhost boasts bigger numbers.

 So while the total number of PIA VPN servers is impressive, their location and country count leave one wondering whether the service is good across the whole globe.

 The spread of the Private Internet Access server list

 Even if you have thousands of servers and hundreds of locations covered, it doesn’t matter if everything is concentrated on one continent, leaving other regions to suffer slower connections.
 PIA VPN has servers in 46 countries, while most of the top players operate in 60+.
 This and the lack of a world map on PIA’s website may already give you the idea that the service is not evenly spread.

 Unsurprisingly, the vast majority of the Private Internet Access server list resides in the Americas and Europe.
 The percentage itself is more in line with NordVPN than Astrill VPN (which is known for its spread in Asia).
 In contrast, PIA has only 2% of their servers in Asia.
 What is more, it doesn’t have the Philippines on their list of countries, which is usually the cheapest place for MMA lovers in Asia to buy the UFC Pay-per-view, for example.

 PIA’s presence in the Middle East, Africa, and India region is even worse, only slightly exceeding 1% of the total.
 Again, this doesn’t necessarily translate into better speeds when using PIA.
 As a matter of fact, it almost certainly doesn’t.